DBSE-teaching/isee2019-CodeSlayers/docs/_posts/2019-04-15-Team-presentation.md

 When even renowned companies goes into bankruptcy and countries goes into debt crisis, money management is an surely an issue for a common man.
-We aim to address at least some part of this issue with our first android application.
+Currency used for trading has evolved from barter system to digital money.
+Now buying of goods and services has become easier and digital marketing lures us to spend.
+So, tracking the savings and expenditure is an absolute necessity in this modern world.
+We aim to address at least some part of this issue with our first android application by incorporating easier computing, accessibility of money and tracking of money flow.

 <h1><i>Members</i></h1>